suinming/1D-nonHydroSWE-code/README.md

 ## Description

-### Abstract
+### Motivation

-In this paper, a truly explicit time marching procedure for solving the non-hydrostatic shallow water 13 equation (SWE) problems is proposed.
-The procedure includes a process of prediction and several iterations of 14 corrections.
-In these processes, it is significant to accurately calculate the spatial derives of the physical quantities 15 such as the temporal water depth, the average velocities in the horizontal and vertical directions, and the dynamic 16 pressure at the bottom.
+    A truly explicit time marching procedure for solving the non-hydrostatic shallow water equation (SWE) problems is proposed.
+The procedure includes a process of prediction and several iterations of corrections.

+    In these processes, it is significant to accurately calculate the spatial derives of the physical quantities such as the temporal water depth, the average velocities in the horizontal and vertical directions, and the dynamic pressure at the bottom.

-The weighted-least-squares (WLS) meshless method is employed to calculate these spatial 17 derivatives.
+    The weighted-least-squares (WLS) meshless method is employed to calculate these spatial derivatives.
-Though the non-hydrostatic shallow water equations are two dimensional, on the focus of presenting 18 this brand new time marching approach, we just use one dimensional benchmark problems to validate the stability 19 and accuracy of the present model.
-Good agreement can be found in the comparing the present numerical results 20 with analytic solutions, experiment data, or other numerical results.
+    Though the non-hydrostatic shallow water equations are two dimensional, on the focus of presenting
+    this brand new time marching approach, we just use one dimensional benchmark problems to validate the stability and accuracy of the present model.
+Good agreement can be found in the comparing the present numerical results with analytic solutions, experiment data, or other numerical results.

 ### case1